swcarpentry/python-novice-inflammation/_episodes/06-func.md

 haven't thought about since then, you will appreciate the value of readable code!

+The operator `+=` performs the addition while modifying the variable and is equivalent to `a = a + v`.
+This combination of arithmetic operator and assignment is applicable to all arithmetic operations and makes for readable code.

 > ## Combining Strings
 >
 > "Adding" two strings produces their concatenation: